A reader expresses second thoughts about a sentence she wrote:

 Double Negatives To Avoid

-7 Responses to “Negative Guilt Syndrome”
+7 thoughts on “Negative Guilt Syndrome”

 Teacher explained to the class that in some languages a double negative is a positive and in others a double negitive is still a negative but in no language is a double positive a negative.
 A student muttered, ‘Yeah, right.’